maityriya795-ai/SQL-Data-Analysis/README.md

-# SQL-Data-Analysis
+# SQL Data Analysis

-Data analysis project using SQL to extract insights from student performance data.
+This project demonstrates SQL-based data analysis on a student database.

+## SQL Concepts Used
+- SELECT
+- WHERE
+- ORDER BY
+- GROUP BY
+- AVG()
+- MAX()
+- MIN()

+## Author
+Riya Maity